Derive Macro GodotClass

 }

-If you dont also include a #[var]
+If you don’t include an additional #[var]

 attribute, then a default one will be generated.